Free Trial vs Freemium: How to Choose and Model the Right SaaS Access Strategy Before Launch

 When founders discuss monetization, they often jump straight to pricing.

 But before pricing does its job, users still need to reach the paywall somehow.
+Keeping acquisition assumptions explicit by channel makes that top of funnel easier to sanity-check.

 That is where the access model matters.
 A free trial and a freemium model can attract the same audience and still create very different businesses.
 One can push users toward faster conversion.
 The other can build a much larger active base before revenue begins to show up.
 The difference is not only strategic.
 It changes the funnel, the timing of new subscribers, and the shape of early revenue.